-- (f) Confidentiality of Case Information: This subsection governs the confidentiality of case information, in accordance with CRC 5.655(d). - (1) All information concerning children and families, including nonminors, in the juvenile court process is confidential.
-Advocates must not give case information to anyone other than the court, the parties and their attorneys, and CASA staff. - (2) Advocates are required by law (Penal Code section 11166 et seq.) to report any reasonable suspicion that a child is a victim of child abuse or serious neglect as described by Penal Code section 273a. - (3) The child's original case file must be maintained in the CASA office by a custodian of records and must remain there.
-Copies of documents needed by an advocate must be restricted to those actually needed to conduct necessary business outside of the office.
-No one may have access to the child's original case file except on the approval of the CASA program director or presiding judge of the juvenile court.
-Controls must be in place to ensure that records can be located at any time.
-The office must establish a written procedure for the maintenance of case files. - (4) If the nonminor provides consent for the advocate to obtain his or her nonminor dependent court file, the procedures stated in paragraph (3) related to maintenance of the case file must be followed. - (5) The advocate's personnel file is confidential.
-No one may have access to the personnel file except the advocate, the CASA program director or a designee, or the presiding judge of the juvenile court. - (g) Communication with Others: There will be ongoing, regular communication concerning the child's best interests, current status, and significant case developments, maintained among the advocate, case manager, child's attorney, attorneys for parents, relatives, foster parents, and any therapist for the child. - (h) Right to Notice: In any motion concerning the child for whom the advocate has been appointed, the moving party must provide the advocate timely notice. - (i) Calendar Priority: In light of the fact that advocates are rendering volunteer services to children and the court, matters on which they appear should be granted priority on court's calendar, whenever possible. - (j) Visitation: An advocate must visit the child regularly until the child is secure in a permanent placement.
-Thereafter, the advocate must monitor the case as appropriate until dependency is dismissed or the advocate is relieved from appointment. - (k) Family Law Advocate: If the juvenile court dismisses dependency and creates a family law order pursuant to Welfare and Institutions Code section 362.4, the advocate's appointment may be continued in the family law proceedings, in which case the juvenile court orders will set forth the nature, extent and duration of the advocate's duties in the family law proceeding.

-- (1) Right to Appear: An advocate will have the right to be heard at all court hearings, and will not be subject to exclusion by virtue of the fact that the advocate may be called to testify at some point in the proceedings.
+- (f) Report of Child Abuse: An advocate is a mandated child abuse reporter with respect to the case to which the advocate is appointed. - (g) Communication with Others: There will be ongoing, regular communication concerning the child's best interests, current status, and significant case developments, maintained among the advocate, case manager, child's attorney, attorneys for parents, relatives, foster parents, and any therapist for the child. - (h) Right to Notice: In any motion concerning the child for whom the advocate has been appointed, the moving party must provide the advocate timely notice. - (i) Calendar Priority: In light of the fact that advocates are rendering volunteer services to children and the court, matters on which they appear should be granted priority on court's calendar, whenever possible. - (j) Visitation: An advocate must visit the child regularly until the child is secure in a permanent placement.
+Thereafter, the advocate must monitor the case as appropriate until dependency is dismissed or the advocate is relieved from appointment. - (k) Family Law Advocate: If the juvenile court dismisses dependency and creates a family law order pursuant to Welfare and Institutions Code section 362.4, the advocate's appointment may be continued in the family law proceedings, in which case the juvenile court orders will set forth the nature, extent and duration of the advocate's duties in the family law proceeding. - (l) Right to Appear: An advocate will have the right to be heard at all court hearings, and will not be subject to exclusion by virtue of the fact that the advocate may be called to testify at some point in the proceedings.
 The court, in its discretion, has the authority to grant the advocate amicus curiae status, which includes the right to appear with counsel. - (m) Distribution of CASA Reports: The advocate must submit his or her report to the court at least 5 court days prior to the hearing.
 The advocate must serve a copy of the report on the parties to the case at least 2 court days prior to the hearing.
 For purposes of this rule, the parties to the case include (as applicable): county counsel; attending case social worker; child's attorney; parents' attorney(s); child (via foster family agency); Indian Child Welfare Act representative; and de facto parents.